What is an Alpha Particle?

 Alpha particles carry double the positive charge of the proton, i.e., equal to the charge on the Helium nucleus.

 The mass of an α-particle is four times the mass of a Hydrogen atom, i.e., equivalent to the mass of the Helium atom.

-(The above two properties proves that an alpha particle is equal to the Helium atom which has lost its two orbital electrons or a doubly ionized Helium atom).
+(The above two properties prove that an alpha particle is equal to the Helium atom which has lost its two orbital electrons or a doubly ionized Helium atom).

-Despite having a large size and low perforating power, alpha radiations can stop by a 0.02 cm thick aluminium sheet.
+Despite having a large size and low perforating power, alpha radiation can stop by a 0.02 cm thick aluminium sheet.

 On being stopped, alpha particles give rise to heating effects.
 Though alpha particles have low perforating power, they can cause burns on the human body.